Non-Hermitian Floquet dynamics in absorption spectroscopy: Numerical illustration

-How some of the populations and coherences vary in time for this set of parameters is shown in figure~\ref{fig:figure1}$b$--$f$: The time-dependent harmonic components $\rho_{ij;N}^{\rm rw}(t)$ are calculated by numerically integrating equation~(\ref{eq:drndt}) and the density matrix is obtained by summing these harmonic components as per equation~(\ref{eq:rhoijexp}).
-The range of values of $N$ used in the computation is sufficiently wide to ensure that the results do not depend on the truncation of the system~(\ref{eq:drndt}) to a finite number of equations (we take $N_{\rm min} = -30$, $N_{\rm max} = 30$).
-Results calculated by numerically integrating equation (\ref{eq:Lindblad3}) are also presented for the case of a zero coupling field (the dotted curves in figures~\ref{fig:figure1}$a$ and \ref{fig:figure1}$b$).
+How some of the populations and coherences vary in time for this set of parameters is shown in figure~\ref{fig:figure1}$b$--$f$: The time-dependent harmonic components $\rho_{ij;N}^{\rm rw}(t)$ were calculated by numerically integrating equation~(\ref{eq:drndtmatrix}) and the density matrix by summing these harmonic components as per equation~(\ref{eq:rhoijexp}). { The range of values of $N$ used in the computation was wide enough that the results were not significantly affected by the truncation of the system~(\ref{eq:drndt}) to a finite number of equations: we set $N_{\rm min} = -50$ and $N_{\rm max} = 50$.
+As indicated by table~\ref{table:table2}, this choice ensured that the populations and coherences calculated from equations~(\ref{eq:rhoijexp}) and (\ref{eq:drndtmatrix}) matched those calculated from equation~(\ref{eq:Lindblad3}) to seven decimal places (a smaller range of values of $N$ would be sufficient for weaker fields).
+Results calculated are also presented for the case of a zero coupling field (the dotted curves in figures~\ref{fig:figure1}$a$ and \ref{fig:figure1}$b$). }